wingify/wingify.github.io/_posts/2020-01-08-performance-improvements-in-vwo-smart-code.markdown

 Why not jQuery

--   jQuery is huge in uncompressed size.
+-  jQuery is huge in uncompressed size (70.5KB).

     -   jQuery needs to take care of all the browser quirks and in all possible ways, a method is called.

 -   We were also not using all the features that it had to offer.

     -   jQuery provides a lot of methods and not all of them are required for our purpose, For example, we don’t require animation support in CSS

     -   It provides a [custom builder](https://projects.jga.me/jquery-builder/) that allows users to skip certain modules but the resulting JS size was still a lot as it has unwanted things not used by us.